Project Hail Mary Movie: Release Date, Cast, And Other Things We Know About The Upcoming Andy Weir Book Adaptation

 What Will Project Hail Mary Be Rated?

-Amazon Studios hasn’t said anything about the Project Hail Mary rating at this time, but it’ll more likely than not carry a PG-13 rating.
-The 2015 adaptation of Andy Weir’s The Martian was rated PG-13 upon its release, and there’s reason to believe it will be a similar story here.
+Amazon MGM Studios hasn’t said anything about the Project Hail Mary rating at this time, so for now, we can only speculate.
+Truth be told, a PG-13 rating seems like the best bet based on everything we’ve seen from the film.
+The 2015 adaptation of Andy Weir’s The Martian was rated PG-13 upon its release, and based on the tone and subject matter of the book, it seems just as likely that Project Hail Mary will aim for that as well.

 Philip grew up in Louisiana (not New Orleans) before moving to St. Louis after graduating from Louisiana State University-Shreveport.
 When he's not writing about movies or television, Philip can be found being chased by his three kids, telling his dogs to stop barking at the mailman, or chatting about professional wrestling to his wife.
 Writing gigs with school newspapers, multiple daily newspapers, and other varied job experiences led him to this point where he actually gets to write about movies, shows, wrestling, and documentaries (which is a huge win in his eyes).
 If the stars properly align, he will talk about For Love Of The Game being the best baseball movie of all time.